storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

 ## Searching

 By default, search results will show up based on the file name of your stories.
-As of storybook 5, you can extend this with `notes to have certain stories show up when the search input contains matches.
-For example, if you built a "Callout" component that you want to be found by searching for `popover` or `tooltip` as well, you could use `notes` like this:
+As of storybook 5, you can extend this with `notes` to have certain stories show up when the search input contains matches.
+For example, if you built a `Callout` component that you want to be found by searching for `popover` or `tooltip` as well, you could use `notes` like this:

 ```jsx
 .add(